ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 #### Example from configuring my Pi to use USB flash sticks
 - You will need to do this for each Pi
+- As you can see I was using a [32GB Lexmark USB flash stick](https://www.amazon.co.uk/Lexar-Jumpdrive-Flash-Drive-Memory/dp/B008XIYKP2)

 ```
 Lexmark 32GB USB